kaakaww/stackhawk-custom-image/integrations/README.md

 # Testing Integrations

-These are demonstrations of common software testing tools used to automate browser testing and perform authentication.
+These are demonstrations of industry recognized E2E testing tools used to automate browser testing.
+These E2E tests are all meant to be run against [https://github.com/kaakaww/javaspringvulny](https://github.com/kaakaww/javaspringvulny), an intentionally vulnerable web application.

-All commands should be run from this directory;
+All commands should be run from this directory.

 ## Cypress

+Cypress is a frontend testing tool that automates testing web applications through a regular or headless browser.

+More instructions for scanning

 ### Headed Testing